Friday, 1 November 2013

 I read these books during my girl-power-loving schoolgirl days (as yet unchanged, only now I'm thinking about the portrayal of girl power in the media through a more modern feminist lens and perspective).

-I deeply dislike the TV series, however I remember the 'W.I.T.C.H' books as being sweet, colourful, dramatic, magical, and above all heartfelt.
-It's mainly about friendship than anything else, and each of the main characters - who could not be any more different from one another - are flawed, likable and relatable in their own way.
+I deeply dislike the TV series, however I remember the 'W.I.T.C.H' books as being sweet, colourful, dramatic, magical, and above all, heartfelt.
+It's mainly about friendship than anything else, and each of the main characters - who could not be any more different from one another - are flawed, likeable and relatable in their own way.
 It's hard to pick a favourite.

 And whenever they transform into Guardians - with powers of Heart, Water, Fire, Earth and Air - their bodies grow older; I don't remember the artwork making them look particularly sexualized, now that I look back.
 But nevertheless, I enjoyed all 26 books!